flmorg/cleanuperr/README.md

      - It will be deleted from the download client.
      - A new search will be triggered for the *arr item.
 #### 2. **Queue cleaner** will:
-   - Run every 5 minutes (or configured cron, or right after `content blocker`).
+   - Run every 5 minutes (or configured cron, or right after `Content Blocker`).
    - Process all items in the *arr queue.
    - Check each queue item if it is **stalled (download speed is 0)**, **stuck in metadata downloading**, **failed to be imported** or **slow**.
      - If it is, the item receives a **strike** and will continue to accumulate strikes every time it meets any of these conditions.